mathu97/CSI-Certification-Suite/README.md

 #### Running the CSI API validation on a Driver
 - Clone the csi-test [repo](https://github.com/kubernetes-csi/csi-test)
 - Build the csi-sanity tool: `cd cmd/csi-sanity/` and run `make all`
-- Run a CSI Driver (In this example we use the [ebs csi driver](https://github.com/bertinatto/ebs-csi))
+- Run a CSI Driver (In this example the [ebs csi driver](https://github.com/bertinatto/ebs-csi) is used)
+  - Launch an AWS EC2 instance, connect to it, and clone the driver repository
   - Build: `make ebs-csi-driver`
   - Run: `bin/ebs-csi-driver -endpoint tcp://127.0.0.1:10000 -logtostderr -v 5`
 - Run the sanity test on the ebs driver